A day of inspiration and connection for the leaders of the UK and Ireland’s sauna movement.

 In the past few years, sauna culture has seen explosive growth in the British Isles.

-Britain and Ireland are home to close to 100 saunas accessible to general public.
+Britain and Ireland are home to over 200 saunas accessible to general public.
 Most of them have grown as part of a new moment – centred around healthy lifestyle, community and nature connection.

 The media have taken an unprecedented interest in the rise of sauna, with most major outlets including the BBC, The Times, The Guardian, The Economist and many more running extensive features in the past year.